-SUBURBAN WATER SYSTEMS GLENDORA DISTRIBUTION SYSTEM WATER QUALITY TESTED IN 2013 Chemical MCL (MRDL/MRDLG) Average Range MCL Violation?
-Typical Source Of Contaminant Disinfection Byproducts Total Trihalomethanes (ppb) 80 58 12 - 140 No Byproducts of Disinfection Haloacetic Acids (ppb) 60 19 3 - 36 No Byproducts of Disinfection Chlorine Residual (ppm) (4/4) 0.9 0.1 - 2.7 No Disinfectant for Treatment Aesthetic Quality Color (color units) 15 ND ND No Erosion of Natural Deposits Turbidity (ntu) 5 <0.1 ND - 0.3 No Erosion of Natural Deposits Odor (threshold odor number) 3 1 1 No Erosion of Natural Deposits
+SUBURBAN WATER SYSTEMS-GLENDORA DISTRIBUTION SYSTEM WATER QUALITY TESTED IN 2014

+Chemical MCL (MRDL/MRDLG) Average Range MCL Violation?
+Typical Source Of Contaminant Disinfection Byproducts Total Trihalomethanes (ppb) 80 38 8 - 110 No Byproducts of Disinfection Haloacetic Acids (ppb) 60 19 3 - 44 No Byproducts of Disinfection Chlorine Residual (ppm) (4 / 4) 0.9 0.1 - 2 No Disinfectant for Treatment Aesthetic Quality Color (color units) 15 <3.0 <3.0 No Erosion of Natural Deposits Turbidity (ntu) 5 <0.1 ND - 0.4 No Erosion of Natural Deposits Odor (threshold odor number) 3 1 1 No Erosion of Natural Deposits

 Two locations in the distribution system are tested quarterly for total trihalomethanes and haloacetic acids; one location is tested weekly for color, odor and turbidity.

-MRDL= Maximum Residual Disinfectant Level; MRDLG = Maximum Residual Disinfectant Level Goal; ntu = nephelometric turbidity units; ND = not detected; < = average is less than the detection limit for reporting; ppb = parts-per-billion; ppm = parts-per-million; MCL= Maximum Contaminant Level
+MRDL = Maximum Residual Disinfectant Level; MRDLG = Maximum Residual Disinfectant Level Goal; ntu = nephelometric turbidity units; ND = not detected;

+< = average is less than the detection limit for reporting; ppb = parts-per-billion; ppm = parts-per-million; MCL= Maximum Contaminant Level

-Bacterial Quality MCL (MCLG =0) Highest Number Positive MCL Violation?
-Typical Source Of Contaminant Total Coliform Bacteria No more than one monthly positive 0 No Bacteria that Occur Naturally in Soils and Water
+Bacterial Quality MCL (MCLG = 0) Highest Number Positive MCL Violation?
+Typical Source Of Contaminant Total Coliform Bacteria No more than one monthly positive 0 No Bacteria that occur naturally in soils and water

-LEAD AND COPPER ACTION LEVELS AT RESIDENTIAL TAPS Metal Action Level Public Health Goal ıblic Health Goal 90th Percentile Value AL Vi Typical Source Of Contaminant Copper (ppm) 1.3 0.3 0.37 No Corrosion of Household Plumbing Lead (ppb) 15 0.2 <5 No Corrosion of Household Plumbing
+LEAD AND COPPER ACTION LEVELS AT RESIDENTIAL TAPS

+Metal Action Level Public Health Goal 90th Percentile Value AL Violation?
+Typical Source Of Contaminant Copper (ppm) 1.3 0.3 0.37 No Corrosion of Household Plumbing Lead (ppb) 15 0.2 <5 No Corrosion of Household Plumbing

-In the Glendora Service Area, the most recent lead and copper at-the-tap samples were collected from residences in 2013.
-None of the 20 samples for lead and copper exceeded the respective Action Level (AL).
-A regulatory Action Level is the concentration of a contaminant, which, if exceeded, triggers treatment or other copper requirements that a water system must follow.
+In the Glendora service area, the most recent lead and copper at-the-tap samples were collected from residences in 2013.
+None of the 20 samples for lead and exceeded the respective Action Level (AL).
+A regulatory Action Level is the concentration of a contaminant which if exceeded triggers treatment or other copper requirements that a water system must follow.
 PHG = California Public Health Goal